caseywdunn/comparative_expression_2017/readme.md

 ## Rerunning our analyses

+Run `install_dependencies.R` in R to install all dependencies needed to execute the manuscript.

 Run `manuscript.rmd`, the source code for our manuscript, with the R package `knitr`.
 You can do this in RStudio by clicking the "knit" button.
 This will regenerate the manuscript, with all results and plots.

 The `manuscript.rmd` file has all our code for running the KMRR reanalysis.
 The Levin analysis code, along with additional exploratory analyses not included in the manuscript, is in [reanalyses.rmd](./levin_etal/reanalyses.rmd).
 The results of these reanalyses can be viewed at [reanalyses.md](./levin_etal/reanalyses.md).